 As Alaska thaws from the long winter, you don’t need to worry about mosquitoes when hiking in May.

 Cruise-goers can enjoy fast and heavy flowing waterfalls as the snow packs melt.
 Don’t miss Nugget Falls at Mendenhall Glacier Park.
-Also, there are multiple waterfall sightings in Glacier Bay, Endicott Arm, and Tracy Arm.
+Also, there are multiple waterfall sightings in Glacier Bay National Park, Endicott Arm, and Tracy Arm.

 Itineraries that include Tracy Arm may switch to Endicott Arm if ice prevents the cruise ship from entering the fjord.

-Coastal towns visited by cruise ships typically experience about 16 hours of daylight in the month of May.
+Coastal towns visited by cruise ships typically experience about 16 hours of daylight if you cruise in May.